New York

 TIA's Taxpayer Burden™ measurement incorporates both assets and liabilities, not just pension debt.

-New York's reported net position is understated by $652 million, largely because the state delays recognizing gains resulting from decreases in retirement liabilities.
+New York's reported net position is understated by $6.8 billion, largely because the state delays recognizing gains resulting from decreases in retirement liabilities.

 The state's financial report was released 154 days after its fiscal year end, which is considered timely according to the 180 day standard.